-Other wholesalers of tuna soon followed with class suits of their own, including PITCO Foods38 and Affiliated Foods39 (both of which sought to represent the same purported class as Olean).
-Certain major wholesalers "opted out" of these class actions and filed their own individual lawsuits, the most notable of which was Wal-mart, which according to its complaint bought and resold at least a quarter of all prepackaged tuna purchased in the United States during the period of the conspiracy.
-40 The wholesaler actions were followed by class actions asserted on behalf of individual plaintiffs who claimed to have indirectly purchased packaged seafood products (e.g. from a grocery store).
-41 All told, over 70 class and individual actions have been filed against the tuna producers, seeking hundreds of millions of dollars in damages.
+during the period of the conspiracy.
+The wholesaler actions were followed by class actions asserted on behalf of individual plaintiffs who claimed to have indirectly purchased packaged seafood products (e.g. from a grocery store).
+All told, over 70 class and individual actions have been filed against the tuna producers, seeking hundreds of millions of dollars in damages.

 In the meantime, the Division's criminal cartel investigation continued.
 In order to protect the confidentiality of its investigation, the Division sought and obtained judicial stays of discovery in the civil litigation (a measure intended to shield potential grand jury witnesses from a company under investigation from evidence relevant to a potential indictment against them).
-The agency has continued to gather facts since then, eventually pursuing criminal cases not only against the companies, but also against certain executives allegedly responsible for the companies' participation in the conspiracy.
+The agency continued to gather facts, eventually pursuing criminal cases not only against the companies, but also against certain executives allegedly responsible for the companies' participation in the conspiracy.

-Act IV: The Aftermath
+5. Act IV: The Aftermath

-The United States District Court for the Northern District of California ultimately found executives from Bumble Bee, StarKist and Chicken of the Sea engaged in a conspiracy to fix shelf-stable canned tuna prices, in violation of the Sherman Act.42 Bumble Bee agreed to plead guilty to the conspiracy in May 2017, agreeing to pay a fine of USD 25 million.43 Starkist agreed to plead guilty a year and a half later, in October 2018.44 It initially sought to challenge the size of the penalty it faced, but the judge presiding over the case was unconvinced and ultimately ordered the tuna company to pay a criminal fine of USD 100 million.45
+The US District Court for the Northern District of California ultimately found executives from Bumble Bee, StarKist and Chicken of the Sea engaged in a conspiracy to fix shelf-stable canned tuna prices, in violation of the Sherman Act.
+Bumble Bee agreed to plead guilty to the conspiracy in May 2017, agreeing to pay a fine of US\$25 million.
+Starkist agreed to plead guilty a year and a half later, in October 2018.
+It initially sought to challenge the size of the penalty, but the judge presiding over the case was unconvinced, and ultimately ordered the tuna company to pay a criminal fine of US\$100 million.

 Meanwhile, executives alleged to have been involved in the conspiracy have also faced consequences.
 In December 2016, the DOJ filed several criminal information statements against Bumble Bee executives.
-46 The first domino fell in January 2017 when the Senior Vice President of Sales for Bumble Bee pleaded guilty to conspiring to fix prices for packaged seafood in the United States.
-47 Soon after, additional executives at both Bumble Bee and StarKist pleaded guilty to their roles in their conspiracy.
+The first domino fell in January 2017, when the Senior Vice President of Sales for Bumble Bee pleaded guilty to